 Purpose: Establish the Airless Body mission risk reduction that could result from a lunar exploration program.
 Risk reduction includes the development and evaluation of technologies, systems, operational processes and techniques that could reduce the cost, schedule or technical risk associated with planning and executing robotic or human missions to other airless bodies.
-For this report, "Airless Bodies" includes Near Earth Objects (NEOs) as well as Phobos, Deimos, comets and the planet Mercury
+For this roadmap, "Airless Bodies" includes Near Earth Objects (NEOs - synonymous with Near Earth Asteroids or NEAs) as well as Phobos, Deimos, comets and the planet Mercury